Tiago-o-Oliveira/PWM-Modulation-Verilog/README.md

 <p align="center">
 <em>Original Signal/PWM Modulation</em>
 </p>
 Originally created for a college course, it has been decoupled from the rest of the project for further development.
-As a secondary objective, this repository will be as didactic as possible.
+As a secondary objective, this repository will be as didactic as possible.All the verilog files were compiled in two different boards DE10-Lite (FPGA 10M50DAF484C7G) and DE0 (FPGA EP3C16F484C6N), using both *Quartus Prime* and *Quartus ii* software.

-This project doesn't use any IP block because: Open Source plz

 The Topology utilized on the project will be as follows:
 <p align="center">